 Pro Tip: Visit the place for at least two days to explore its charm and cultural beauty.

 7. Go on a Cycling Tour of Shkodra Lake

-Swimming, walking, cycling, and simply enjoying nature – everything is possible when you in the beautiful region of Shkodra Lake.
+Swimming, walking, cycling, and simply enjoying nature – everything is possible when you are in the beautiful region of Shkodra Lake.
 So, what are you waiting for?
 Rent a bicycle and paddle down the exemplary expanse of Shkoder Lake Area.
 Stop for great photos by the lake and enjoy the greenery and peace it nurtures all around.
 Appreciate the passing landscape as you pedal down.
 You can also consult local guides for organized bicycle tours in the region.
-It is definitely one of the best ways to explore the natural beauty of Albania.
+It is definitely one of the top Albania points of interest and one of the best ways to explore the natural beauty of Albania.

 Entry fee: $10 – $12 per day

 ($30 – $45 for organised tours with lunch)